Published: March 2021

 COVID-19 has revealed the urgent need to increase support for students and families experiencing homelessness.
 Additional staffing is needed to help facilitate the identification and support of students experiencing homelessness.
 Through additional staffing, we can increase identification of these students, and increase enrollment, attendance, and graduation rates in schools for historically underserved populations.

-(Note: Acronyms following recommendations indicate sources for those recommendations.
+(Note: Abbreviations following recommendations indicate sources for those recommendations.
 See the Sources Key for details.)

-- Hire more McKinney-Vento liaisons.
+- Hire more McKinney-Vento liaisons to support students and families.
 (PE, LE)

 Recommendations & Strategies